Costa Rica Digital Nomad Visa Guide (2024)

 Once you get your digital nomad visa approved, you can spend 1 year living and working in Costa Rica.

 When that year is up, you can submit a request to extend your visa for up to 1 extra year.
-Any digital nomad visa holder can apply for the visa renewal, with one stipulation — they have to prove they’ve spent at least 180 days in the territory of Costa Rica during the previous year.
+Any digital nomad visa holder can apply for the visa renewal, with one stipulation — they have to prove they’ve spent at least 80 consecutive days in the territory of Costa Rica during the previous year.

-Therefore, digital nomads can spend up to 2 years in total in Costa Rica.
 This is an excellent step up from the tourist visa, which only allowed a short, 90-day stay.
-However, it’s a long way away from the rentista visa, which allows foreigners to live and work in Costa Rica for up to 10 years.
+But, it’s a long way away from the rentista visa, which allows foreigners to live and work in Costa Rica for up to 10 years.

-However, keep in mind that the digital nomad visa has some benefits that the rentista visa doesn’t.
 Namely, digital nomads are completely exempt from tax (which isn’t the case with the rentista visa).
 Therefore, considering that digital nomads pay no tax to Costa Rica, it’s somewhat logical that this particular visa doesn’t last as long as some others.

 Can the Costa Rica digital nomad visa be used to gain citizenship or permanent residence?